 Provide a clear call to action in the form of a large, visible button and action-oriented text.

 In addition, build a custom donor landing page in HubSpot for each email marketing campaign for donation collection.
 This does two things:

 First, it allows you to customize the messaging of your donation form to match the language in your email.
 You can similarly target based on persona, demographics, and campaign activity.
 Smart content allows you to further customize the content on these pages based on the activity someone might take throughout the campaign.

 Second, custom landing pages allow you to better measure the performance of your individual emails and other traffic sources.
 While you can segment activity on a landing page by source, it’s difficult to subsequently test changes.
 If you have one donation page that works extremely well for social media ads but poorly for email, how do you adjust it?
 A unique page designed only for email - or better yet, only for specific emails - is far more flexible and easier to test changes on.

-HubSpot is designed to help make these changes easy to implement.
-Building a strong marketing platform and minimizing friction for your fundraising efforts should ideally help improve the number of donations you receive and bolster your overall efforts.
+As a beloved marketing tool for nonprofits, HubSpot is designed to help make these changes easy to implement.
+Building a strong marketing platform and minimizing friction for your fundraising efforts should ideally help improve the number of donations you receive, cultivating major donors and bolstering your overall efforts.
 Learn how DepositFix is designed to further enhance those efforts by eliminating friction in the donation process.
 Schedule a demo to learn more.